SAFE-ICU/wiseR/cran-comments.md

   Found the following hidden files and directories:
   inst/bn/customDashboard/.Rbuildignore

-      Our App wiseR comes equipped with the functionality to generate a                customDashboard package through the app itself.
-Thus the .Rbuildignore file       mentioned here belongs to the to be generated package and is essential to        its working.
-In no way is the file malcious or unnecessary, but is an            essential part of the wiseR package and hence this note should be ingnored.
+wiseR comes equipped with the functionality to generate a customDashboard package through the app itself.
+Thus it generates a .Rbuildignore file as a part of the process of creating the customDashboard from within the app.
+It is a standard .Rbuildignore file which is essential and is not malicious, hence this note should be ignored.